b-knd/Runway-Redeclaration-Project/README.md

 Please refer to User Guide for more detailed explanation.
 Application demo is available here: https://youtu.be/R-0Q2KT8cWA.

 # More Info
 Each folder in this repository contains documentation and increment code for the project.
-Submodule Project_Repository contains the  latest project source code.
+Submodule Project_Repository is forked from the actual project repository for the group project.